 Creamy tomato soup paired with grilled cheese is classic comfort food filled with classic flavors.
 The recipe suggests using San Marzano canned tomatoes, which really are the best brand of canned tomatoes out there.
 They're imported from Italy and are nice and juicy.
 You can purchase them at most grocery stores.

-To get a smooth texture for this soup, an immersion hand blender (or regular blender) is used.
+To get a smooth texture for this one pot soup, an immersion hand blender (or regular blender) is used.

 8. Escarole Soup with Turkey Meatballs